Grodzisk Mazowiecki–Zawiercie railway: Route

 Polish engineers considered several options for the route of the new connection.
 They differed in several aspects - from the starting point (either at Zawiercie or Łazy), to a finishing point somewhere in the extensive Warsaw rail junction.
-According to the original design, the CMK would merge with the Warsaw - Radom line south of the Polish capital.
+According to the original design, the CMK would merge with PKP line 8 between Warsaw and Radom south of the Polish capital.
 This was rejected because of the inadequate infrastructure of the Warsaw - Radom line and the impossibility of extending the CMK further northwards.
-Another idea was that the CMK would merge with the Warsaw-Vienna Railway near Piastów, but this would have been too costly because of the densely populated area.
+Another idea was that the CMK would merge with PKP line 1 near Piastów, but this would have been too costly because of the densely populated area.
 Finally, the route from Zawiercie to Grodzisk Mazowiecki was chosen.

 The decision to begin construction of the 143 km Zawiercie - Radzice connection was taken in June 1971, and the first works began in August of that year.
-Some 30 companies participated in the construction, and the first trains ran on the still unfinished CMK on 26 September 1974, when a single track between Zawiercie and Idzikowice was opened, together with branches to Kraków (Starzyny - Psary), Kielce (Knapówka - Czarnca), Częstochowa (Włoszczowa Północna - Żelisławice), Łódż (Idzikowice - Dąba Opoczyńska), and Radom (Idzikowice - Radzice).
+Some 30 companies participated in the construction, and the first trains ran on the still unfinished CMK on 26 September 1974, when a single track between Zawiercie and Idzikowice was opened, together with branches to Kraków (Starzyny - Psary), Kielce (Knapówka - Czarnca), Częstochowa (Włoszczowa Północna - Żelisławice), Łódż (Idzikowice - Dęba Opoczyńska), and Radom (Idzikowice - Radzice).
 The CMK was finally completed on 23 December 1977, when the 80 km connection Mszczonów - Grodzisk Mazowiecki was electrified.
-After completion of the track from Zawiercie to Grodzisk, construction of a Warsaw - Gdańsk Port Północny (via Wyszogród, Płock, Sierpc, Brodnica and Malbork) connection was planned, but abandoned *in the late 1970s and early 1980, due to the ongoing financial crisis in Poland.
+After completion of the track from Zawiercie to Grodzisk, construction of a Warsaw - Gdańsk Port Północny (via Wyszogród, Płock, Sierpc, Brodnica and Malbork) connection was planned, but abandoned in the late 1970s and early 1980, due to the ongoing financial crisis in Poland.
+Rail line number 5 remains reserved for the northward extension of the CMK.